 Moving toward COMPLETION

-The Brunswick facility, formerly operated by Herculesformerly operated by Hercules (1920-2009) and Pinova (2010-2023), was an active resins manufacturing facility.
+The former Brunswick facility, operated by Hercules (1920-2009) and Pinova (2010-2023), was a resins manufacturing facility.
 From pine tree stumps harvested in the southeastern United States, it produced products used world-wide.
-It continues to be owned by Pinova, Inc.
+The former plant properties are now vacant but still owned by Hercules and Pinova.

 Three sites, two agencies

-1. Hercules has completed a successful remediation of the 009 Landfill working with EPA.
-Part of that property is now a staging area for a car dealership and another part is a certified wildlife habitat.
+1. Hercules has completed a successful remediation of the 009 Landfill working with the EPA.
+Part of that property is now a leased by a neighboring car dealership and another part is a certified wildlife habitat.
 Recently, Hercules voluntarily took steps to enhance the future protectiveness of the established monitored natural attenuation remedy by adding additional monitoring wells.
+Hercules has been working with the neighboring property owner, as the property is being developed to safeguard both new buildings and the integrity of the landfill remedy.

-2. In 2022, Hercules expects to finalize its Corrective Action Plan for comprehensive remediation of the Brunswick facility that takes into account feedback received from EPD and the public during public review processes in 2021 and 2022.
-During the past two years, Hercules worked to remediate soil and groundwater and prevent vapor intrusion that will help pave the way for implementation of the Corrective Action Plan.
+2. In 2022, Hercules finalized its Corrective Action Plan for comprehensive remediation of the Brunswick facility that incorporated feedback received from EPD and the public during public review processes in 2021 and 2022.
+During the past two years, Hercules worked to implement the plan through remediation of soil and groundwater.
+Following plant closure in 2023, and demolition and decommissioning in 2024-2025, Hercules and Pinova intend to adapt and update the plan to help pave the way for redevelopment of the site.

 Hercules in Brunswick